 In this updated legal landscape, the advice and guidance of family lawyers have become pivotal in navigating the new standards, discouraging unauthorized surveillance to maintain legal integrity.
 This approach emphasizes the responsible use of technology, with a particular focus on the welfare of children and the respect for individual privacy throughout the divorce and custody process.

 As legal practitioners and families adjust to the 2023 amendments, the broader implications for surveillance practices in Texas’s family law are gradually coming to light.
-This transition underscores the need for continual awareness and adaptation among all stakeholders, ensuring that the fusion of technology, privacy, and family law remains aligned with the best interests and rights of involved parties.
+Consequently, this transition underscores the need for continual awareness and adaptation among all stakeholders.
+In doing so, it ensures that the integration of technology, privacy, and family law remains aligned with the best interests and rights of the involved parties.

 Ethical Considerations When Using GPS Tracking in Relationships